Towards Futuristic Autonomous Experimentation--A Surprise-Reacting Sequential Experiment Policy: Surprise-Reacting Experimentation Policy

+Using Shannon surprise, the number of experiments consumed is \{2, 4, 5, 7, 8, 9, 10, 11, 12, 13\}, whereas using Bayesian surprise, the number sequence is \{2, 3, 5, 6, 8, 9, 10, 11, 12, 13\}.
+It is apparent that the difference between the two surprise measures takes place in the earlier iterations.
+If we look at the first two iterations of these two surprise measures, we can understand the difference between two measures.
+Shannon surprise, being more sensitive, declares the middle point ($x=0.5$, first sequential experiment output) as surprise and carry out confirmatory experiments near this location.
+On the contrary, Bayesian surprise declares this event as normal and move to carry out exploration in other regions.
+Using both approaches reaches a reasonable approximation of the underlying function at the end of iteration 6 and after that, there are not much differences using either surprise measure.

-We want to highlight that using the surprise-reacting policy, the artificial experimenter successfully identified both the left and right peaks and the valley in between.
-This is one of the benefits as we consider the surprise-reacting policy, i.e., they may not be the best for honing in on the exact optima but they are good for design space or response surface approximation.
+We want to highlight that using the surprise-reacting policy, we successfully identified both the left and right peaks and the valley in between.
+This is one of the benefits as we consider the surprise-reacting policy, i.e., they may not be the quickest for honing in on the exact optima but they are good for design space or response surface approximation.